hapax/hapax.github.io/assets/reality.md

 If I ask you to imagine a scientist, one of two stock types is likely to pop into your head.
-The first type is the industrious labrat, complete with labcoat, safety goggles, and latex gloves, maybe peering into a microscope or wielding a pipette.
+The first type is the industrious labrat, complete with white coat, safety goggles, and gloves, maybe peering into a microscope or wielding a pipette.
 These are the props of a scientist if we believe the canonical stereotype, the one we see in films, television, books, and really